SMAC-Group/fc2018_website/content/syllabus/grading.md

 Bonuses may be obtained at our discretaion for the groups or individuals that give outstanding work for each of these categories, described in more details below.

 {{% notice info %}}
 No final examination for this class.
-The learning outcomes are continuously assessed during the semester with the homeworks, the project and the participation.
+The learning outcomes are continuously assessed during the semester with the forecasting competitions, the reports, the presentation and the participation.
 {{% /notice %}}

 ### Forecasting competitions